davepinch/pinchy.cc/content/topics/places/mountains/hinkhouse-peak/en.wikipedia.org.snippet-1-4.md

 title: >-
   Hinkhouse Peak is situated north of Washington Pass, at the east end of a high ridge which connects to Cutthroat Peak.
 A high ridge extending northeast connects it to Constitution Crags.
 citation: >-
   Wikipedia contributors.
 (2024, January 6).
 Hinkhouse Peak.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 08:21 UTC, January 22, 2024, from https://en.wikipedia.org/w/index.php?title=Hinkhouse_Peak&oldid=1194031114
+Retrieved January 22, 2024, from https://en.wikipedia.org/w/index.php?title=Hinkhouse_Peak&oldid=1194031114
 date: 2024-01-22
 from: Hinkhouse Peak (en.wikipedia.org)
 type: snippet